top of page

 • 75% clearance of AK lesions was experienced by 77% of patients treated with Levulan® PDT vs 18% of vehicle-treated patients (p<0.001)

-• 83% of the patients treated with Levulan® had 75% clearance of face lesions and 58% of the patients had 75% clearance of scalp lesions.
+• 83% of patients treated with Levulan® had 75% clearance of face lesions and 58% of patients had 75% clearance of scalp lesions.

 • 100% clearance of AK lesions was experienced by 66% of patients treated with Levulan® PDT vs 11% of vehicle-treated patients (p<0.001)

-• 70% of the patients treated with Levulan® had 100% clearance of face lesions and 53% of the patients had 100% clearance of scalp lesions.
+• 70% of patients treated with Levulan® had 100% clearance of face lesions and 53% of patients had 100% clearance of scalp lesions.

 Many patients rated the cosmetic response as good to excellent.